Why should I hire you for my wedding?

 Do you use a shot list?
 Can I show you my Pinterest board?

-If by "shot list", you mean one of those “must have wedding shots” lists you’ll find on some blog, then no. I don’t use that type of shot list.
+If by "shot list", you mean one of those “must have wedding shots” lists you’ll find on some blog, then no. I don’t typically use that type of shot list.
 I am very familiar with the typical wedding day and what pictures need to be taken.
 Also, if my head is always down looking at a list, then I’m missing the amazing moments happening around me.
 We certainly don’t want that!
+That being said, if using a shot list is really really reeeaaaalllly extra important to my client, then sure, I will do it just for them.
+I like to make sure my clients are happy.
+(But 99.9% of the time, those lists simply aren't necessary.)

 Any images particularly important to my clients will have been discussed and noted prior to the wedding day.